py-vcon/py-vcon/py_vcon_server/README.md

 ## RESTful API Documentation
-The full swagger documentation for all of the RESTful APIs provided by the Py vCon Server are available here:
+The full swagger documentation for all of the RESTful APIs provided by the Python vCon Server are available here:
 [RESTful/Swagger docs](https://raw.githack.com/py-vcon/py-vcon/main/py_vcon_server/docs/swagger.html)

 ## Admin RESTful API
-The Admin RESTful APIs are provided for getting inforamtion about running servers, modifing configureation and system definitions.
+The Admin RESTful APIs are provided for getting information about running servers, modifying configuration and system definitions.
-These APIs are intended for adminstration and DevOps of the server.
+These APIs are intended for administration and DevOps of the server.
 They are organized in the following sections:

  * [Admin: Servers](https://raw.githack.com/py-vcon/py-vcon/main/py_vcon_server/docs/swagger.html#/Admin:%20Servers) -